 As we cultivate an eye for the good around us, we can’t help but discover that the world is better than we think.
 Developing an eye for the good in the world isn’t in any way like putting on rose-colored glasses or positive thinking because it does not deliver a false happy picture of the world.
 Instead, it creates a more accurate picture because everything is being noticed.

-Without trusting in the basic goodness of humanity, there’s be no way you could do it.
-It is true, on occasion something awful happens, but most of the time, things go well between us human beings—we’re fair, we’re honest, we come through, we are worthy of each other’s trust.
+Without trusting in the basic goodness of humanity, there’d be no way you could do it.
+It is true, on occasion something awful happens, but most of the time things go well between us human beings—we’re fair, we’re honest, we come through, we are worthy of each other’s trust.
 And most of the bad news with which we are bombarded is just there to titillate us so we watch the ads in between.
 Though there are some news sources that deliver it straight and are of tremendous use in times like these.

-Especially now, let’s listen to more than our fears, our alarm and worry, we can hear our loving hearts beat with undying hope and faith in life and our future.
-When we look beyond popular perception, we discover that…
+Especially now, let’s listen to more than our fears, our alarm and worry.
+When we do, we can hear our loving hearts beat with undying hope and faith in life and our future.
+When we expand our field of vision we can see that, right now…

 …in uncountable interactions, every day, we do the right thing with total integrity.

 That’s what makes the world go round: the countless actions we take and transactions we make, in good faith, with honesty and integrity, and very often with love.